 Experience the Legendary North Platte

 The best way to experience the world-famous North Platte River is to just get in it.
 Spend the morning on the river floating, canoeing, kayaking or fishing.
 Need gear or advice?
 Don’t worry.
 Our expert guides & outfitters have you covered.
-If you’re not up for a full immersive experience, the Platte River Trails system offers all the views with a much drier encounter.
+If you’re not up for a full immersive experience, the Platte River Trails system offers all the views with a much drier encounter and is especially scenic in the winter.

 A Historical Lunch